andreazwu/anya-etsy/README.md

 Our Live Site: [Anya](https://anya-etsy.onrender.com/)

 Anya is a full-stack e-commerce clone of [Etsy](https://www.etsy.com/) with a holiday theme.
-Users can browse a variety holiday products.
+Users can browse a variety of holiday items.
 Users can create their own product listings and manage them (edit/ delete) in Store Manager.
 Users can add items to cart, edit/ remove items in their cart and check out.
-Users can also leave reviews on products that they didn't list, and manage their reviews in their profile dropdown menu.
+Users can also leave reviews on products that they didn't list, and manage their reviews in the profile dropdown menu.

 ## Languages, Frameworks, Platforms and Libraries